You could memorize thousands of facts faster than ever before if you learn how to use Anki like a pro.

 As I’m sure you can already guess, you don’t even need the Anki software at all if you’re willing to carry physical cards around with you – which is precisely what I did when I was in university.
 (I finished my PhD in 2009 and never even heard of Anki until 2011.)

-Eventually I learned to use a Memory Palace, which is a cool way to eschew with both physical and digital cards.
+Eventually I learned to use a Memory Palace, which is a cool way to eschew both physical and digital cards.
 This free course shows you how to use this Anki alternative:

 The only catch with the Memory Palace technique vs. Anki is that the requirement for honesty in self-reporting goes way up.